What if you could make money anywhere? What if you learned how to make money online?

 Usually, you will both need to know some level of English.
 For example, if someone who speaks Portuguese needs to learn Mandrin for his work.
 Both of you would need to know a bit of English to have a language to communicate in.

 When I was teaching English online, I would sometimes teach beginner students who knew five and a half words in English!
-It wasn’t easy but there tool out there to help you get by.
+It wasn’t easy but there are tools out there to help you get by.
 Which brings me to my next point…

 How to Teach Online – What tools are there?